atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 - The **Docker Repository** for use in this tutorial (we suggested you create a repo named `nodetest`)
 - A **[Docker Hub Access Token](https://hub.docker.com/settings/security)** — Note that DockerHub has recently started limiting the number of personal access tokens that you can create from a free account.
 We’d have recommended creating a new personal access token but you may have to re-use an exisiting one.

-In the [web app](https://dso.atomist.com), select the Integrations tab and choose 'Configure' for the Docker Hub integration.
+In the [Atomist web app](https://dso.atomist.com), select the Integrations tab and choose 'Configure' for the Docker Hub integration.

 <figure style="text-align: center;">
   <img alt="Image Digest" src="../img/ratchet/ConfigureDHIntegration.png" width="90%" style="text-align:center;"/>